 Whether the problem is shock to the human body or the shock from dropping an electronic device – the goal is the same, and that’s to protect the potentially precious materials inside.
 Other shock absorbing material solutions like rubber and other polyurethanes might have their place, but there’s only one Sorbothane® and it can be configured to meet your specific needs – regardless of the application.

 Why Shock Should Be A Priority In Your Design

 Unwanted mechanical energy manifests itself as vibration, shock or noise and can become a serious problem within mechanical systems.
-Finding the right shock absorbing material can be critical in developing an effective and efficient design.
+Finding the right shock absorbing material can be critical when developing an effective and efficient design.
 In shock absorption, even a little can do a lot of good.

-Shock is a major cause of damage and failure with mechanical – especially electronic devices.
-To describe specifically what we’re referring to as shock is normally considered a short-duration event with large magnitude acceleration.
-(A drop to the floor or a hard bump against an un-yeilding object or surface).
-A shock absorbing material is introduced in the design to help the energy from the impact transfer from the surface or chassis directly into the material so the internal components are not damaged.
+Shock is a major cause of damage and failure with mechanical – or more specifically, electronic devices.
+To describe specifically what we’re referring to, shock is typically considered a short-duration event with large magnitude acceleration, such as a drop to the floor or a hard bump against an unyielding object or surface.
+A shock absorbing material is introduced in the design to transfer the energy from the impact from the surface or chassis directly into the material so the internal components are not damaged.

 Why Sorbothane Is The Best Shock Absorbing Material

-Some examples of how Sorbothane can be used as an effective shock absorbing material can be shown in our standard products like pads, grommets, dampers, bumpers, bushings, sheets, hemispheres, rings and many more applications.
+Some examples of how Sorbothane can be used as an effective shock absorbing material can be shown in our Standard Products Guide, including pads, grommets, dampers, bumpers, bushings, sheets, hemispheres, rings and many more applications.
 If an appropriate isolator cannot be found among the standard products, Sorbothane can also manufacture a custom part or solution based on your design.